Fire TV Stick Remote Not Working: Reasons and DIY Fixes

 FAQs

-It can be due to any of the following reasons such as connectivity, technical or mechanical issues.
-If you cannot pair your Fire TV remote, try restarting and resetting the device as said above.
-Restart your Fire TV by pressing and holding down the Select and Play button for 5 seconds.
-You can also go to Settings >> System >> Restart.
+It can be due to any of the following reasons such as connectivity or technical issues.
+If you cannot pair your Fire TV remote, try restarting the device.
+Press the Select and Play buttons for 5 seconds to restart.
+Also, go to Settings >> System >> Restart.

 In case your Fire TV remote is not working after updating the software.
 You can try these workarounds to fix the issue.